-The 2013 program has many different options for applicants - from introductory e-discovery programs to multi-week legal project management courses, there is a wide range of educational options.
+The 2014 program has many different options for applicants - from introductory e-discovery programs to multi-week legal project management courses, there is a wide range of educational options.
 Below, you’ll find information on our partners and the scholarships they are providing.
-For a quick guide to our 2013 offerings, click here.
+For a quick guide to our 2014 offerings, click here.

 Our application is designed to get to know you better, including your work history, your job goals, your references, etc. You may want to review the application before beginning, in case you need to prepare information, such as references or your resume, as you will not be able to save and return to your application.
 Additionally, there is one essay question.
 You may find it helpful to write out your answer to this essay question ahead of time and paste it into the web application, as your writing skills and thoughtfulness in the essay will be judged.
 The question is:

 Please tell us, in your own words, why you are interested in the TRU Staffing Partners Scholarship Program.
 Discuss your motivation for entering or delving deeper into the e-discovery industry.